 Academic Partners – Blues Alley is revolutionizing our approach to the jazz vocal pedagogy by rotating judges affiliated with major academic institutions, music schools, and conservatories.
 Each year the competition will include noted vocal academicians to critique and judge those vocal submissions that may not otherwise have exposure to veteran industry professionals.
 Past judges have represented Howard, Syracuse, George Washington, SUNY-Purchase, George Mason and Towson State Universities.
-The 2022-23 faculty will be comprised of Darden Purcell (George Mason University), and Peter Eldridge (Berklee College).
-Our celebrity judge will be award-winning vocalist Jane Monheit.
+The 2024 faculty will be the members of the New York Voices: Peter Eldridge, Lauren Kinhan, Darmon Meader, and Kim Nazarian,

-Action Dates – The commencement for all registrants will occur on November 1, 2022 and conclude on January 31, 2023.
-Judges will review and arbitrate all vocal submissions with their subsequent deadline to decide and to reduce our audio submissions to five finalists no later than February 28th.
-Each registrant shall receive a confirmation upon receipt of registry.
+Action Dates – The commencement for all registrants will occur on November 1, 2023 and conclude on January 31, 2024 at 12 noon East Coast Time.
+Judges will review and arbitrate all vocal submissions with their subsequent deadline to decide and to reduce our audio submissions to five finalists in the beginning of March.

-Deadline – All registrant submissions shall be aggregated by our third party Program Coordinator; processed and distributed to our three independent judges who shall then adjudicate each submission according to a codified list of vocal protocols.
-This process will commence on February 28th and the results released the first week of March, 2023.
+Deadline – All registrant submissions shall be aggregated by our third party Program Director; processed and distributed to our four independent judges who shall then adjudicate each submission according to a codified list of vocal protocols.
+The results will be announced the beginning of March, 2024 and the finalists will be contacted about submitted videos.